Data Protection FAQS

 Q4.
 What does 'legitimate interest' mean?

 The BCRP has assessed the impact of its processing on offenders’ rights and freedoms, has balanced these with its members’ own rights, and has concluded that its members’ rights prevail over offenders’ rights in this specific matter.
 This means that the BCRP has a compelling reason to collect data without asking for permission to do so.
-For the BCRP it is to to protect the property of our members and their staff and customers from crime and anti-social behaviour and to exclude from their premises any individuals who are proven threats to their property, staff or customers or disrupt the peaceful enjoyment that their customers expect from the goods and/or services that our Members offer.
+For the BCRP it is to protect the property of our members and their staff and customers from crime and anti-social behaviour and to exclude from their premises any individuals who are proven threats to their property, staff or customers or disrupt the peaceful enjoyment that their customers expect from the goods and/or services that our members offer.

 The BCRP processes Offenders’ personal data for the management of its Exclusion Scheme [see Exclusion Scheme FAQs page] on behalf of its members, to inform members of an offender’s modus operandi, to collate intelligence on criminal activity within the area of the scheme’s operation and to contribute to legal proceedings against offenders where appropriate.